Calculate Company Value Using Common Rules of Thumb (with Examples)

 • Suitable for companies that are to be liquidated

-• Not suitable for companies that have no assets that can be sold
+• Not suitable for companies that have no saleable assets

 • Not suitable for companies that have stable profits

-This formula is particularly suitable if your company is insolvent or you are planning to liquidate it.
+This formula is particularly suitable if your company is insolvent or you plan to liquidate it.
 If the company is to be dissolved and the assets sold, the market value of the assets is crucial.
-The intrinsic value indicates a realistic value that creditors or shareholders can expect.
+The substance value provides a realistic value that creditors or shareholders can expect.

-If the user base is strong, the company’s valuation can be based on the number of users or customers.
+With a strong user base, the company valuation can be based on the number of users or customers.

-• Suitable for companies that are not yet making a profit but already have a large number of returning customers.
+• Suitable for companies that are not yet profitable but already have a larger number of recurring customers.

 • Suitable for companies that offer services where customers pay regularly and high customer loyalty is desired.

-• Not suitable for businesses where customers are most likely to make only one purchase
+• Not suitable for companies where customers are most likely to make only one purchase

 • Not suitable for companies with very short customer life cycles